 You can also incorporate base-ten blocks and other materials such as dice or dominoes.

-You can also teach number sense through counting activities, which aren’t just for young students.
+Another way of teaching number sense is through counting activities, which aren’t just for young students.
 Counting helps students recognize the relationship among numbers and allow students to become more proficient with math concepts.
 Students need repeated practice with counting to become fluent with counting sequences and to develop their number sense.
 One of my favorite ways to teach this is through a count around the room activity.
 Each person says a number as students count one-by-one around the room.
 To teach the procedure for this activity, start with simple numbers and sequences, so you can focus on expectations and procedures.
 This does work best with students sitting in a circle, but as long as students know the order in which they are counting any seating arrangement will work.

 After students are familiar with the routine, begin asking questions such as, “If we are counting by fives what number will Ashleigh say?
 How do you know?”
 You may want to record the sequence of numbers as students orally count around the room.